An invariance principle for ergodic scale-free random environments: Applications to planar maps and Liouville quantum gravity

 It is easy to construct embeddings of random planar maps which converge to LQG if the embedding is not required to be defined in an instrinsic way with respect to the map.
 As a trivial example, if we wanted to embed a map with $n$ vertices we could sample $n$ i.i.d.\ points from the $\gamma$-LQG measure, send one vertex to each of these points, then draw in the edges arbitrarily.
 More useful examples arise from the theory developed in~\cite{wedges}, as we discuss just below.

 The results of the present paper tell us that if we can find \emph{some} a priori embedding of a random planar map or its dual into $\BB C$ under which (a) the embedded map converges to $\gamma$-LQG and (b) the hypotheses of one of our main theorems are satisfied, then the Tutte embedding will be close to the a priori embedding at large scales, and hence the map will also converge to $\gamma$-LQG under the Tutte embedding.
 Moreover, one also gets convergence of random walk on the map to Brownian motion under both the a priori embedding and the Tutte embedding.
-If one has suitable a priori embeddings of both the map and its dual map, then one also obtains convergence of the \emph{Smith embedding}, a type of square tiling defined in~\cite{brooks-dissection} using discrete harmonic functions on the map and its dual.

-The above approach is used in~\cite{gms-tutte} to show that the Tutte and Smith embeddings of the \emph{mated-CRT maps}, a family of random planar maps constructed by gluing together a pair of correlated continuum random trees (CRT's), converges to $\gamma$-LQG, with $\gamma \in (0,2)$ determined by the correlation parameter.
+The above approach is used in~\cite{gms-tutte} to show that the Tutte embedding of the \emph{mated-CRT maps}, a family of random planar maps constructed by gluing together a pair of correlated continuum random trees (CRT's), converges to $\gamma$-LQG, with $\gamma \in (0,2)$ determined by the correlation parameter.
 This constitutes the first rigorous proof that embedded random planar maps converge to LQG.

 The needed a priori embedding comes from the main result of~\cite{wedges}, which gives a correspondence between pairs of correlated CRT's and LQG surfaces decorated by space-filling Schramm-Loewner evolution (SLE$_\kappa$) curves for $\kappa =16/\gamma^2$.
 In particular, if $\mu$ is an appropriate version of the $\gamma$-LQG measure and $\eta$ is a whole-plane space-filling SLE$_\kappa$ sampled independently from $\mu$ and then parameterized so that it traverses one unit of $\mu$-mass in one unit of time, then~\cite[Theorem 1.9]{wedges} implies that the mated-CRT map is isomorphic to the adjacency graph of unit $\mu$-mass ``cells" $\eta([x-1,x])$ for $x\in\BB Z$.
 Theorem~\ref{thm-general-clt} is used to show that the random walk on this adjacency graph of cells converges to Brownian motion modulo time parameterization, and hence that the a priori embedding is close to the Tutte embedding.
 (It is expected---but not yet proven---that the random walk on this adjacency graph of cells converges uniformly to \emph{Liouville Brownian motion}, the ``quantum" time parameterization of Brownian motion constructed in~\cite{grv-lbm,berestycki-lbm}.)
 We also note that the paper~\cite{gms-harmonic} proves more quantitative versions of many of the estimates in this paper (e.g., for the Dirichlet energy and modulus of continuity of discrete harmonic functions) in the special case of the cell configuration associated with a mated-CRT map.